Without CTEs - repetitive and hard to maintain

 - SELECT * FROM settings WHERE org_id IN user_orgs

 Define CTEs in a with block inside a stream.
-Each CTE has a name and a SELECT query:
+Each CTE has a name and a SELECT query, and is available only within that stream:

 streams: